 Subject to sections 16.5 to 16.8, the maximum liability of a Party to the Other Party will be:

-in relation to any single event or series of related events, $10,000,000 (ten million dollars); and
+in relation to any single event or series of related events, $12,500,000; and

-in any Year, $30,000,000 (thirty million dollars), irrespective of the number of events in that Year.
+in any Year, $37,500,000, irrespective of the number of events in that Year.

 For the purposes of this section 16.4, an event is part of a series of related events only if that event or events factually arise from the same cause.
+The limitations in this section 16.4 shall not apply in respect of or include the payment of amounts pursuant to section 8 or section 11.

-The amounts referred to in section 16.4(a) and (b) (the Capped Amounts) shall each be adjusted annually on 1 October of each Year by multiplying each Capped Amount for the previous Year by the following adjustment factor:
+The amounts referred to in section 16.4(a) and (b) shall each be adjusted annually on 1 October of each Year by multiplying each Capped Amount for the previous Year by the following adjustment factor:

 Adjustment Factor = CPIn / CPI(n –1)